spetti/SMURF/README.md

 run_smurf_w_contacts_aln.py: Code that executes SMURF and MLM-GREMLIN.
 Selected hyperparameters described in the comments.
 Outputs a one file per family that contains the predicted contacts, contact prediction AUC, and learned alignment (for SMURF only).

-ablation_test.py: Code that excu
+ablation_test.py: Code that executes ablations described in [citation coming soon].

-nw_speedtest.ipynb: Runtime comparison of our vectorized code to a naive implementation and to the "deepBLAST" implementation given in [Morton et al. 2020]
+nw_speedtest.ipynb: Runtime comparison of our vectorized code to a naive implementation and to the "deepBLAST" implementation given in [Morton et al. 2020].